Development Status of the KIPM Detector Consortium: Improving Resolution of Current Architecture KIPM Detectors

-What remains is improving $\eta$, limited by loss to sub-gap phonons to $\eta_\mathrm{max}$=0.46~\cite{Guruswamy2014}.
-We frame the remainder this discussion using a predictive model for phonon absorption of specific detector elements based on the volume of superconductor present~\cite{Wen2025}.
+What remains is improving $\eta$, limited by loss to sub-gap phonons to $\eta_\mathrm{max}=0.46$~\cite{Wen2025}.
+We frame the remainder of this discussion using a predictive model for phonon absorption of specific detector elements based on the volume of superconductor present~\cite{Wen2025}.
 This scaling law codifies two important facts about $\eta$.
 First, when there is enough metal, losses to device mounts can be reduced by adding more metal (active or inactive).
 Second, for low mounting loss to result in useful $\eta$, the bulk of that metal must be active.
 First, we will implement wire-bond suspension~\cite{AnthonyPetersen2022} for device mounting, partially mitigating this loss.
 Next, we replace the Al interdigitated capacitor (IDC) with Nb, which is less efficient than Al at collecting phonons, and halve the thickness of the feedline to offset the volume increase from extending the feedline length to accommodate more resonators.
-Quantitatively, the scaling law tells us that a 33-KID design (2\% surface coverage) that uses Nb IDCs will obtain $\eta = 27\%$ with negligible mounting losses, resulting in a detector with $\sigma_{E_\mathrm{dep}}\approx2.7$ eV, a factor of ten better than the state of the art~\cite{Delicato2023} with a target mass $\approx1$ g.
+Quantitatively, the scaling law tells us that a 33-KID design (2\% surface coverage) using Nb IDCs will obtain $\eta = 27\%$ with negligible mounting losses, resulting in a detector with $\sigma_{E_\mathrm{dep}}\approx2.7$ eV, a factor of ten better than the state of the art~\cite{Delicato2023} with a target mass $\approx1$ g.

 We further envision a larger format detector of 50 resonators on a 3.5-cm-diameter, 12-mm-thick Si substrate (27 g) using the same improvements.
 In this case, the surface coverage fraction of our detector remains the same as in the above case, thus so does $\eta$, yielding a detector resolution of $\sigma_{E_\mathrm{dep}} \approx 3.3~\mathrm{eV}$.
-Fashioning this into a phonon-only iZIP-style detector~\cite{SuperCDMSCollaboration2022} enables discrimination of nuclear and electronic recoils for dark matter masses down to $m_\chi = 1.5~\mathrm{GeV}$.
-Using a Ge substrate, which degrades $\eta$ by $1.5\times$ (yielding $\sigma_{E_\mathrm{dep}}\approx5$ eV), this detector would reach the neutrino fog in 3.3 kg $\times$ yr~\cite{SuperCDMSCollaboration2022}.
+Fashioning this into a phonon-only iZIP-style detector~\cite{SuperCDMSCollaboration2022} enables discrimination of nuclear and electronic recoils for DM masses down to $m_\chi = 1.5~\mathrm{GeV}$.
+Using a Ge substrate, which degrades $\eta$ by $1.5\times$ (yielding $\sigma_{E_\mathrm{dep}}\approx5$ eV), this detector would reach the neutrino fog in 3.3 kg $\times$ yr~\cite{SuperCDMSCollaboration2022}, optimistically assuming the detector is not limited by the low-energy excess~\cite{Baxter2025}.